awesomeAsfand/ProjectV1/README.md

 ```bash
 cp .env.example .env
 ```

+Next, ensure that all required packages are installed.
+Open the composer.json file in your project folder, and run the necessary commands to install the packages.

 Open a terminal and navigate to the project directory.
 Run the following commands to set up the database:
 ```bash
 php artisan migrate